 - bacteria and

-Bacterial and fungal sinus infections are not contagious whereas virus sinus infections are.
+Bacterial and fungal sinusitis is not contagious whereas virus sinusitis is.
 Here are the few ways the virus can be spread:

 - Having direct contact with the body fluid of an infected person (e.g. mucus, saliva)

 - Inhaling virus-laden aerosols (e.g. when an infected person coughs or sneezes)

 What are the most common symptoms of sinusitis?